blenderfan/cg-rust/readme.md

 `cargo install --force cbindgen`

-The simplest way to generate the headers and the library is to execute the powershell script called **cbindgen.ps** in the top folder.
+The simplest way to generate the headers and the library is to execute the powershell script called **cbindgen.ps1** in the top folder.
 Otherwise, if you want to do it on your own, then whenever you want to make the library compatible with C, the feature **"c_export"** should be activated.
 Here an example for how the command could look like:

 `cargo rustc --crate-type=cdylib`